-- Open surgery: An open procedure involves your surgeon making an incision in your abdomen to gain access to your pancreas.
+An open procedure involves your surgeon making an incision in your abdomen to gain access to your pancreas.
 This is the most common approach.

-- Laparoscopic surgery: Laparoscopic surgery involves the surgeon making several small incisions in your abdomen and inserting special instruments, including a camera that transmits video to a monitor in the operating room.
+Laparoscopic surgery involves the surgeon making several small incisions in your abdomen and inserting special instruments, including a camera that transmits video to a monitor in the operating room.
 The surgeon uses the monitor to direct the surgical tools as they perform the whipple procedure.
 Laparoscopic surgery is considered minimally invasive surgery.

-- Robotic surgery: In robotic surgery, surgical tools are attached to a mechanical device (robot).
+robotic surgery, surgical tools are attached to a mechanical device (robot).
 The surgeon sits at a console and directs the robot with hand controls.
 A surgical robot can use tools in tight spaces where human hands would be ineffective.

 Before the Procedure